Hiripoda Wassa

-Hiripoda Wassa is a 2005 Sinhalese romantic movie directed by Udayakantha Warnasuriya and produced by Soma Edirisinghe for EAP Films.
+Hiripoda Wassa is a 2006 Sri Lankan Sinhala romantic movie directed by Udayakantha Warnasuriya and produced by Soma Edirisinghe for EAP Films.
 It stars Roshan Ranawana and Pubudu Chathuranga in lead roles along with Chathurika Peiris and Jayalath Manoratne.
 Music composed by Bathiya and Santhush.
 They story revolves around young lives engulfed in the challenges in the present-day society, in Sri Lanka.
 It is the 1063rd Sri Lankan film in the Sinhalese cinema.
 The film brought Harshini Perera, Jayantha Atapattu and Akila Sandakelum to cinema for the first time.

 Plot

 The story revolves round three teenagers - Prageeth (Roshan), a younger, darker version of Hugh Grant, the son of a business tycoon (Corea), whose fiancé is Veena (Anarkali); Sithum (Pubudu), the son of a Postman (Jayalath) is in love with Pooja, (Chathurika) while Ramith who says he comes from the middle class, and is seduced by his biology teacher who as luck would have it lives in an apartment directly opposite his block of flats, nevertheless, voices every teenagers views of life when he says all he wants to do is to take things easy."
 (Shape eke jeevath venava).